Jungle Beach Unawatuna

-After 6 days lounging around the beaches of Tangalle, we headed west up the coast by bus to the small town of Unawatuna.
+After 6 days lounging around the beaches of Tangalle, we headed west up the coast of Sri Lanka by bus to the small town of Unawatuna.
 We had heard about some special beaches in the area, in particular Jungle Beach Unawatuna.

 They have 4 rooms, 2 at the front and 2 at the back, plus a large communal terrace at the front.
 The rooms are clean and tidy, and the family are very helpful providing directions and organizing trips.